ankithans/isdb-startups/README.md

-# isdb-startups
-Internet startups Database
+# Internet startups Database

 ## ❓ Problem Statement
 >

 ## 🤔 Challenges we faced
--
--
+- Creating success predictor and loan predictor models.
+- Using razorpay api in our application.

 ## 💡 features
 - View the history, reviews and growth of the startups on the go.